metakgp/iitkgp-erp-auto-login/README.md

      ```bash
      npm run build-prod
      ```
-  6. The above step will create a `addon` folder with the extension in it.
+  5. The above step will create a `addon` folder with the extension in it.

+  6. Adding to Browser:
+      - For Chrome:
+        - Open new tab and type `chrome://extensions` on search bar.
+        - Toggle the **DEVELOPER MODE** on top right corner.
+        - Click **LOAD UNPACKED** option, browse to the cloned folder and select the [addon](./addon) folder.

+      - For Firefox:
+        - Open new tab and type `about:debugging#/runtime/this-firefox` on search bar.
+        - Click on the `Load Temporary Add-on...` button under **Load Temporary Extensions** Section.
+        - Navigate to [addon](./addon) folder in your opened file navigator.
+        - Select the `manifest.json` file inside it and press **open**.